pali-english/pali-english.github.io/README.md

 and the faultless as faultless,
 beings who uphold right view
 go to a good place.

+    "Vajjañca" - a fault, what is faulty
+    "vajjato" - as a fault, as faulty
+    "ñatvā" - knowing, having understood
+    "avajjañca" - the faultless, what is not a fault "avajjato" - as faultless, as not a fault "Sammādiṭṭhisamādānā" - adopting right view
+    "sattā" - beings, living entities
+    "gacchanti" - go, are led
+    "suggatiṁ" - to a good destination, to a good place

 ### 23. Nāgavagga: Elephants

 Ahaṁ nāgova saṅgāme,